WebDaD/SmallBusinessManager/README.md

 ## 3 (Pre-Release) YYYY-MM-DD:
 - [ ] Styling
 - [ ] Module UserManagement
+- [ ] Module ModuleManagement
 - [ ] More Modules
 - [ ] Module-REST Combined as global REST
+- [ ] Graphing using pGraph or jGraph

 ## 4 (Release) YYYY-MM-DD:
 - [ ] To be Defined